modanhan/problem-solving/README.md

 problem-solving
 ===============
-My problem solving repository.
+This is my problem solving repository.
-My uva and codeforces solutions are here.
+I have my UVa, Codeforces, and PSC practices solutions here.